Meghan Markle And Kate Middleton Arrive Side-By-Side At Wimbledon As Their Friendship Blooms

-It appears Kate Middleton and newest royal Meghan Markle’s friendship is blooming, and the duo arrived side-by-side at Wimbleton Saturday.
+It appears Kate Middleton and newest royal Meghan Markle’s friendship is blooming, and the duo arrived side-by-side at Wimbledon Saturday.
 Their solo outing was the first time they have attended a public event without their husbands, Prince William and Prince Harry.

 Markle and her sister-in-law were seen laughing together and were reportedly very chatty as they watched the game from their seats.
 The royal sisters also rubbed elbows with former women tennis stars and current players before sitting down for the event.
 It was noted that Markle stayed a few steps behind Middleton as they made their way to the royal box.